-Like most leaders, you probably ranked the upper left-hand box, the one that is both important and urgent, as your No. 1.
+Like most leaders, you probably ranked the upper lefthand box, the one that is both important and urgent, as your #1.
 That is correct.
 If something is both important and urgent, you had better spend time on it right away.

-Likewise, you probably ranked the lower right-hand box, the one that is not important or urgent, as No. 4.
-If so, you are right again.
+Likewise, you probably ranked the lower right-hand box, the one that is not important or urgent, as your #4.
+If so, again you are right.
 If something is neither important nor urgent, you should not be spending time on it.

-The challenge then becomes which to rank as No. 2: the upper right-hand box that is important but not urgent, or the lower left-hand box that is urgent but not important?
+The challenge then becomes which to rank as #2: the upper right-hand box that is important but not urgent, or the lower left-hand box that is urgent but not important?

-Most managers rank the urgent but not important box as No. 2, because, whatever the activity, it is a time-sensitive item or it needs to be completed before moving into the upper right-hand box of something important but not urgent.
-But, if you ranked the lower left-hand box as your No. 2, you are wrong.
+Most managers rank the urgent but not important box as #2, because, whatever the activity, it is a time-sensitive item or it needs to be completed before moving into the upper righthand box of something important but not urgent.
+If you ranked the lower left-hand box as your #2, you are wrong.
+Here is why.

-Here is why: By placing urgency ahead of importance, you have just elevated the clock over the priority.
-Now all I would have to do as your boss or colleague is place a fast deadline on what I want you to do and you will do it-regardless of how important it is.
+By placing urgency ahead of importance, you have just elevated the clock over the priority.
+Now all I would have to do as your boss or colleague is place a fast deadline on what I want you do to and you will do it regardless of how important it is.